Generate API Documentation

 How It Works

-The service operates during application startup:
+The service operates during application startup and during hot reload, performing the following steps:

 - Assembly Discovery: Scans referenced assemblies for public types